Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 6. Stand up: You will stand up slowly.
 It’s a bit difficult for beginners.
 Use the force of your hand to pull to support your body.
 Meanwhile, you use the strength of the knee and thigh muscles to help your body stand up.

-7. Start at 3 times: Practice starting at 3 times, then gradually increasing the number of times of squatting per day.
-Then, get rid of the handle gradually.
-If you squat and get up comfortably without a handle, then you are successful.
+7. Start at 3 times: Practice at 3 times, then gradually increase the number of times of squatting per day.
+When familiar with sitting down and standing up, you gradually get rid of the handle.
+If you can squat and get up comfortably without a handle, you are successful in Asian squatting.

 Advanced Asian squat exercise:

-Advanced skills to practice squat are more difficult because you do nearly the Asian half squat.
+Advanced skills to practice squats are more difficult because you do nearly the Asian half squat.

 asian half squat